A Guide to Help you Distinguish the Different Paths to Becoming a Nurse

 - Management positions

 Many employers now require that all nurses hold a BSN degree prior to employment.
-The AACN (American Association of Colleges of Nursing) reports that 39.% of hospitals and other healthcare settings now require a BSN for new hires, and 77.4% favor BSN graduates over other nursing credentials.
-They also found that there was an 88% job placement rate for entry-level BSN graduates.
-There’s also a significant body of research showing that BSN-qualified nurses are linked to better patient outcomes.
-While there are still plenty of job opportunities for ADN-qualified RN’s, there is significant data to prove that the workforce heavily favors BSN-qualified nurses.
+The AACN (American Association of Colleges of Nursing) reports that 39.1% of hospitals and other healthcare settings now require a BSN for new hires, and 77.4% express a strong preference for RNs to hold a BSN.
+There’s also a significant body of research showing that BSN-qualified nurses are linked to better patient outcomes, including lower mortality and failure-to-rescue rates.
+While there are still plenty of job opportunities for ADN-qualified RN’s, there is significant evidence that the healthcare industry heavily favors BSN-qualified nurses.

 RN vs. BSN: Salary